rwinston-ibm/tape-automation/rest-over-ethernet/curl/roecurl.md

 <!-- Name of the example script -->
-# cURL Examples for REST over Ethernet
+# CURL Examples for REST over Ethernet

 <!-- Description of what the example script does -->
 ## Description

-A user can construct REST over Ethernet requests using the following cURL examples.
+A user can construct REST over Ethernet requests using curl.
-Requests must be made using an active session, created after successfully logging into the library.
+Requests must be made using an active session.
+A session is created after successfully logging into the library.
 When the user is done sending requests, a logout request can be sent to close the session.
-If no logout is sent, the session is automatically closed when it becomes inactive.
+If the user does not log out, the session is automatically closed when it becomes inactive.

 <!-- Description of how to use the script -->
 ## Usage